ADA-GWU/understanding-the-systems-with-complex-connections-FuadJfrv/README.md

 https://www.java.com/en/download/manual.jsp

-Running the app if you are on WINDOWS (If you are on MAC/LINUX scroll down):
+Running the app if you are on WINDOWS (If you are on MAC/LINUX scroll down)
     Step 1:
     Install the project files(ZIP) from github.